IDOLATRY-16/The Idols’ List in the Ten Commandments

 1: Denying Moses’ First of the Ten Commandment is IDOLATRY

-Let’s repeat: Doing the opposite of what the First of Moses’ Ten Commandments says, is a sort of IDOLATRY.
-Thus, if the Commandment says:
+In principle: Doing the opposite of what the First of Moses’ Ten Commandments is a sort of IDOLATRY.
+Thus, when the First Commandment says:

 2. “YHVH your ELoKiM (Attributes in Oneness

 3. “Who took you out of Egypt Land…” (Kingship)

-1. Denying His SELF, or His Existence is a sort of IDOLATRY, the so called “uprooting the tree.”
+1. Denying His SELF, His Existence is a sort of IDOLATRY, the so called “uprooting the tree.”

 Let’s move to the Second Commandment, which lists all possible idols in the world!